 Soft Batch Pumpkin Gingersnap Chocolate Chip Cookies with a a side of sweet potato chips counts as a well balanced lunch, right?
 Two kinds of vegetables and all that?
 Asking for a friend.

-Anyway, when all the children are nestled in their beds, visions of gingersnaps swirl in MY head.
-That is to say, I’ve been baking a ton lately, as evidenced by the current IGE homepage: Cinnamon Rolls, Apple Crisp, and Oatmeal Bars, oh my!
-My latest creation, gluten-free Soft Batch Pumpkin Gingersnap Chocolate Chip Cookies, are not to be missed.
-Think gingery, chocolate-studded cookies made extra soft and doughy thanks to the addition of pumpkin in the batter.
-These 2-bite, dough balls are perfect for fall and so irresistible that you might end up eating them for lunch like me!
+Think gingery, chocolate studded cookies made extra soft and doughy thanks to the addition of pumpkin in the batter.
+These 2-bite, technically-baked-but-taste-like-dough-balls are perfect for fall and so irresistible that you might end up eating them for lunch like me!

 I mean my friend…

 Before we go on, I need to mention that this recipe is sponsored by Enjoy Life Foods.
-These cookies are the second of four recipes we’re partnering together on for the holidays that feature their delicious baking chocolates (check out the Brown Butter Oatmeal Chocolate Chip Cookies I shared last month.)
+These cookies are the second of four recipes we’re partnering together on for the holidays that feature their delicious baking chocolates (be sure to check out the Brown Butter Oatmeal Chocolate Chip Cookies I shared last month!)

 I always tell people that Enjoy Life Semi-Sweet Mini Chips and Dark Chocolate Morsels are not only free from gluten and 14 other common allergens, but they’re also just REALLY GOOD.
 The ingredient list for the Dark Chocolate Morsels, which I used in this recipe, is simply: unsweetened chocolate and cane sugar.
 This is the type of chocolate you should be baking with!

 Start by mixing up the wet ingredients.
-Add 1 cup sugar and 1/2 cup softened butter (or vegan butter like Earth Balance) to the bowl of an electric mixer, or glass bowl if using a hand held mixer, then beat until light and creamy.
-Add 1/2 cup pure pumpkin puree, 1/4 cup molasses, 1 teaspoon vanilla, and 1 egg then mix until smooth.
+Add sugar and softened butter (or vegan butter like Earth Balance) to the bowl of an electric mixer, or glass bowl if using a hand held mixer, then beat until light and creamy.
+Add pure pumpkin puree, molasses, vanilla, and an egg then mix until smooth.

 Note: since these cookies bake in such a short amount of time, it’s important that your butter is very, very soft.
 If the butter is too cold there won’t be enough time for the cookies to spread.